 Understanding how stackable pallets work and how to stack them up can be quite difficult even for an experienced shipper.
-But don’t worry – this article is going to tackle the most common questions shippers might have when it comes to stackable pallets and help you resolve any problems that can arise during the stacking.
+But don’t worry – this article is going to tackle the most common questions shoppers might have when it comes to stackable pallets and help you resolve any problems that can arise during the stacking.

 Why are stackable pallets preferable?

 As their name suggests, stackable pallets can be stacked onto one another in order to get more freight onto one lorry.
 They are perfect for stack loading or static storage and they also offer more shipping options as many freight forwarders don’t even accept non-stackable pallets.
 Stackable pallets are designed to maintain maximum stability when stacked, be it empty or filled with products.
-They can therefore be shipped without any worries that they would all of a sudden lose stability and get destroyed or cause damage to the pallets surrounding them.
+They can, therefore, be shipped without any worries that they would all of a sudden lose stability and get destroyed or cause damage to the pallets surrounding them.

 However, stacking up pallets can be dangerous if the pallets in question are not meant to be stacked, meaning that they can be easily broken, which is commonly the case with home-made wooden pallets or crates.
 This is why it is of utter importance that such pallets are clearly marked as non-stackable or shipped with a freight forwarder which explicitly avoids stacking up pallets.